italic-r/JNOS/README.md

 - Attach an AGWPE connection.
 This will be the RF connection.
 - Start JNOS's ax25 engine

-These variables are examples in the following configuration file:
+These variables are examples for the following configuration file:

 | VAR          | Example Data |
 | :--          | :--          |